dsc-courses/dsc10-2022-sp/syllabus.md

 After you submit your homework to Gradescope, and after the deadline for submissions has passed, a new set of hidden tests will be run to make sure that you have the correct answers.
 In the percent example above, the hidden test might check that your answer equals 56, for example.
 Your score for the assignment will be based on the results of the hidden tests, which won't be available immediately after submission.
 So if you see a perfect score upon submission, this only means that you've passed the formatting tests, not the hidden correctness tests that determine your score.

 To submit a homework, follow the instructions in the assignment to upload your notebook to Gradescope.
 Check back after the deadline to see your score, based on the hidden correctness tests.
-Homeworks will **usually** (but not always!) be due on **Saturdays at 11:59pm** San Diego time.
+Homeworks will be due on **Tuesdays at 11:59pm**.
 We will release homework assignments roughly a week before they're due.
 The lowest homework score is dropped from the grade calculation.

-Like labs, homeworks must be completed alone.
+Like labs, homeworks must be completed and submitted individually, but we encourage you to discuss high-level approaches with others.
+See the [Collaboration Policy and Academic Integrity](http#collaboration-policy-and-academic-integrity-) section for more details.

 ### Projects